MewsSystems/gitbook-distributor-guide/distributor-api-v1/general-guidelines.md

 | `CultureCode` | string | optional | Code of the culture. |

 All operations of the API require Client to be present in the request.
-All operations of the API optionally accept LanguageCode and CultureCode.
+All operations of the API optionally accept `LanguageCode` and `CultureCode`.
 These can be used to enforce language and culture of the operation which affects e.g. names of entities, descriptions or error messages.
-Both of these values must be defined together otherwise default values of the Enterprise are used.
+Both of these values must be defined together otherwise default values of the [Enterprise](operations.md#enterprise) are used.

 ## Responses  <a id="responses"></a>